 Born in Nagoya in Japan, Etsuko Hirose began studying the piano at the age of three.
 When she was only six she performed Mozart’s Piano Concerto no.26 with orchestra.
-After pursuing her studies at the Ecole Normale de Musique in Paris, in the class of Germaine Mounier, she entered the Conservatoire National Superieur de Musique et de Danse de Paris in the class of Bruno Rigutto and Nicholas Angelich, and in 1999 was awarded a Premier Prix in piano by unanimous decision and the Prix Daniel Magne.
-She is currently rounding off her training with Marie-Francoise Bucquet and Jorge Chamine, and more recently also Alfred Brendel, for whom she has had the privilege of playing and whose guidance she has received.
+After pursuing her studies at the Ecole Normale de Musique de Paris and at the Conservatoire National Superieur de Musique et de Danse de Paris in the class of Bruno Rigutto and Nicholas Angelich, she has received the guidance of Alfred Brendel, Marie-Francoise Bucquet and Jorge Chamine.

 Her performances are regularly broadcast, notably on Arte, France 3, France Musique, Radio Classique, and the NHK.

 She has recorded numerous discs for Denon, Mirare, Warner and Piano21.
 Her two most recent recordings were Beethoven Symphony 9 transcribed by Kalkbrenner released in 2020 and a CD devoted to Vladigerov piano works published in 2021 for Mirare label.